ezEngine/docs-src/pages/docs/ai/state-machine-asset.md

 Select state nodes in the main window to see their *properties*.
 Here you can give the state a name and **select the state type**.
 Most state types have custom properties that also need to be configured here.

 Select transition arrows to see their *properties*.
-Again, you need to **select the transition type**.
+Here you can **select the transition type**.
 Typically you also then need to configure the transition's properties.

+If you don't select a state type, a state simply does nothing.
+If you have a transition without a transition type, the transition will be taken immediately.
+This can be used to simply chain states.
+For example the *start state* is always active, even while the editor is not simulating.
+It is sometimes undesireable to have this state do anything.
+Therefore, a second state can be used as the "real" start state, and a transition without a type can be added between the two.
+This transition is only going to be taken once the scene is being simulated.

 ### Default Initial State